Digital Asset Management is Too DAM Expensive!

 So you’ve just been hired back for the agency you used to work for at double your rate.
 Or, maybe you are that agency.
 Maybe you’re the client who wants to work with the same designer and you asked the agency to hire them back, even if it cost more.
 These days, design workflows continue to move away from the old hierarchical model to a flatter model of production.

-Some of the flattening of the design process is due to the lower cost of high-powered computers.
+Some of the flattenings of the design process are due to the lower cost of high-powered computers.
 Even budget models these days carry more horsepower than workstations from 10 years ago.
-Sure those budget boxes might not be that solid, but they’ll run Adobe Creative Suite package just the same.
+Sure those budget boxes might not be that solid, but they’ll run the Adobe Creative Suite package just the same.
 The other trend is towards cheaper storage and bigger bandwidth on high-speed connections, which together make working across time zones a lot easier.

 There are some downsides to this flattening of the design workflow for designers, agencies, and businesses.
 Keeping a brand presence uniform across an increasing number of contexts becomes more difficult with a flatter workflow distributed across agencies and designers.
 Whether you are a one-man team or a global enterprise, you are faced with the same issue of sharing designs, sometimes in progress, with designers, agencies, and stakeholders around the world.